OscarGodson/EpicEditor/README.md

 </div>
 ```

+## Custom Parsers

+EpicEditor is set up to allow you to use _any_ parser that accepts and returns a string.
+This means you can use any flavor of Markdown, process Textile, or even create a simple HTML editor/previewer (`parser: false`).
+The possibilities are endless.
+Just make the parser available and pass its parsing function to the EpicEditor setting and you should be all set.

+For even more customization/optimization you can replace the default built-in processor on build.
+Running `jake build parser=path/to/parser.js` will override the default Marked build and replace it with your custom script.

+See the [custom parsers wiki page](https://github.com/OscarGodson/EpicEditor/wiki/Using-A-Custom-Parser) for more.

 ## Contributing

 Contributions are greatly encouraged and appreciated.
 For more on ways to contribute please check the wiki: [Contributing Guide](https://github.com/OscarGodson/EpicEditor/wiki/Contributing).